mahyarmirrashedpro/personal-projects/stopwatch/README.md

 # Stopwatch with Lap Timer Features

-Stopwatches are digital clocks designed to measure the amount of time elapsed since the time when a start button is pressed and released to the current time or when the stop button is pressed and released.
-Short-term stopwatches usually omit hours in favor of displaying time intervals in increments of hundreths of seconds.
+Stopwatches are digital clocks designed to measure the amount of time elapsed from the time when a start button is pressed and released to the current time or when the stop button is pressed and released.
+Short-term stopwatches usually omit hours in favour of displaying time intervals in increments of hundredths of seconds.

 Using Quartus II Prime Software and the DE10-Standard FPGA-SoC Development Board, a digital stopwatch with lap view capabilities was created.